al-ell/al-ell.github.io/README.md

 #### __Target Audience__

-The target audience for the website are people who like the bands music and want to
+The target audience for the website are people who like the bands music and want to find them on social media platforms, spotify and see them play live.
+It is also for people who would like to contact the band to book them for gigs and events.

 #### __First Time Visitor Goals__

 As a first time user of the site I want to be able to:

-* Understand the putpose of the site and how to navigate to other pages.
+* Understand the purpose of the site and how to navigate to other pages.
 * Find where I can play their music online.
 * Find out more about the band and see pictures of them.
 * See when and where they are playing live.
-* Book the band to play at an event.
+* Contact the the band or book them to play at an event.

 #### __Returning Visitor Goals__